 - Pour a mixture of baking soda and vinegar down the drain.
 Follow with hot water.

 - Use a plunger

 Monitor your water bills

-It’s a good idea to keep an eye on your monthly water bills.
-Most water pipes are hidden from plain sight and a leak could go undetected for weeks if not months.
-If you see any drastic changes on your water bills, have your pipes inspected for leaks.
+It's a good idea to keep an eye on your monthly water bills.
+Most water pipes are hidden from plain sight, and a leak could go undetected for weeks, if not months.
+If you see any drastic changes in your water bills, have your pipes inspected for leaks.